rixiobarrios/react-component-lifecycle/readme.md

 By the end of this, developers should be able to:

 - Explain how to use React's life cycle methods
-- Using asynchronous functions within react
+- Use asynchronous functions within react
 - Retrieve data from an API inside of a component

 ## Introduction (10 min / 0:20)